 Total score: 33.83

 West Virginia is a beautiful state, nestled in the tree-covered Appalachian Mountains.

-It has among the lowest median family salaries among the 50 states, though, and a high proportion of families there live in poverty, WalletHub says.
+It has among the lowest median family salaries among the states and a high proportion of families who live in poverty, according to WalletHub.

 No. 2 worst state: Mississippi

 Mississippi’s Gulf Coast is lovely, and there are plenty of beautiful things to see in the state.